Thomas Ruff

 Thomas Ruff gained early recognition with his participation in documenta IX (1992) and documenta X (1997) in Kassel, as well as the Venice Biennale.
 His first major retrospective was organized by the Kunsthalle Baden-Baden in 1986, establishing him as a leading figure in conceptual photography.

 Since then, Ruff has been the subject of numerous international retrospectives and solo exhibitions at major institutions, including Haus der Kunst, Munich (2012); the National Museum of Modern Art, Tokyo (2016); Whitechapel Gallery, London (2017); and K20, Kunstsammlung Nordrhein-Westfalen (2020–21).
-His work has also been exhibited at the Tate Liverpool (2003), the National Portrait Gallery in London, the Art Gallery of Ontario, Toronto (2019), the Metropolitan Museum of Art, New York, Centre Pompidou, Paris, and Museo Reina Sofía, Madrid.
+His artworks, including photographs and limited edition prints, have also been exhibited at the Tate Liverpool (2003), the National Portrait Gallery in London, the Art Gallery of Ontario, Toronto (2019), the Metropolitan Museum of Art, New York, Centre Pompidou, Paris, and Museo Reina Sofía, Madrid.

 Thomas Ruff, Untitled (Sterne 17h 38m/-30°, 1990)Thomas Ruff - Flieger